 Peperomia prostrata (string of turtles).
 Getty Images.

 Perk up your shelves with a trailing peperomia.
-Peperomia prostrata has red stems and small circular leaves.
-The shape of the leaves is similar to a turtle's shell with a pattern of light and dark green markings.
+Peperomia prostrata has red stems and small, circular leaves that resemble turtles' shells.
 In the growing season it also sometimes produces spikes of brown flowers.

 H x S: 20cm x 50cm